Water Quality Report: Climate change, doom and gloom, and a reality check

 RED TIDE

+Over the past several weeks, the Clinic for the Rehabilitation of Wildlife on Sanibel Island treated an adult laughing gull and a ruddy turnstone, both admitted for suspected toxic red tide exposure.
+Both died within 24 hours.
+Then an adult great egret and two juvenile double-crested cormorants were also admitted with the same build-up of red tide toxin and are still in care.

+It's a mystery because these animals are being sickened and dying from red tide toxins but without the local presence of a red tide bloom.
+(It won’t remain a mystery long.
+I’ll figure it out and report what’s going on at WGCU.org and on-air at WGCU FM 90.1)

-The Florida Fish and Wildlife Conservation Commission tested waters throughout Southwest Florida and found no trace of the red tide organism, Karenia brevis, statewide.
+The Florida Fish and Wildlife Conservation Commission sampled for the red tide organism, Karenia brevis, and reported it was not found in any of the samples

-No reports of fish kills suspected to be related to red tide were received over the past week.
+No reports of fish kills suspected to be related to red tide were received over the past week, nor was there any respiratory Irritation reported in Florida over the past week related to the harmful algae bloom.

 BLUE-GREEN ALGAE